Our Methodology

 - Additional repayments or redraws

-A property owner who has made regular repayments over 10 years will have a significantly higher actual equity position than V1 shows.
-For example, on a standard 30-year principal and interest loan, approximately 15–20% of the original loan principal is typically repaid after 10 years — equity V1 does not capture.
+A property owner who has made regular repayments over 10 years will have a significantly higher actual equity position than the calculator shows.
+For example, on a standard 30-year principal and interest loan, approximately 15–20% of the original loan principal is typically repaid after 10 years — equity the current calculator does not capture.

 5. Where Our Data Comes From

-All published data will be labelled with its source, classification badge, last updated date and a link to this page.
+Published data is labelled with its source, classification badge, last updated date and a link to this page.

 - Level 1 — Official Public Data (preferred): Australian Bureau of Statistics (ABS), state government property sales data, government housing reports

-- Level 2 — Licensed Industry Providers: SQM Research, CoreLogic, PropTrack, Domain Research, REA Group Research
+- Level 2 — Licensed Industry Providers: Domain, SQM Research, CoreLogic, PropTrack, REA Group Research

 - Level 3 — PGA Projections: Calculator outputs based on assumptions provided by users.
 These are calculations, not data.

-All published data will be labelled with its source, classification badge, last updated date and a link to this page.
+Published data is labelled with its source, classification badge, last updated date and a link to this page.

 6. Limitations of Property Modelling